redox-os/book/src/build-system-reference.md

 - `make ri.recipe` - Build or rebuild and install the recipe to Redox
 - `make p.recipe` (abbreviation of `push`) - Install one or multiple recipe packages to an existing Redox image (it can still be used after `make c.recipe` or `make u.recipe` execution)
+- `make p.--all-compiled` - Install all compiled recipes to Redox image
 - `make i.recipe` (abbreviation of `install`) - Install a recipe to Redox for self-hosted development testing
 - `make bc.recipe` - Set the recipe rule to `binary` (pre-built package) and clean existing recipe binaries
-- `make bcr.recipe` - A shortcut for `make bc.recipe r.recipe`
-- `make bcrp.recipe` - A shortcut for `make bc.recipe rp.recipe`
 - `make sc.recipe` - Set the recipe rule to `source` (enable compilation) and clean existing recipe binaries
-- `make scr.recipe` - A shortcut for `make sc.recipe r.recipe`
-- `make scrp.recipe` - A shortcut for `make sc.recipe rp.recipe`
-- `make lc.recipe` - Set the recipe rule to `local`, which dies the following things:

-  - Disable automatic remote Git repository fetch to prevent the breakage of local changes and clean existing recipe binaries
-  - Automatically download sources if they don't exist
-  - Enable source compilation with pre-built dependencies when when `REPO_BINARY` is enabled

-- `make lcrp.recipe` - A shortcut for `make lc.recipe rp.recipe`
 - `make nc.recipe` - Set the recipe rule to `ignore` (disable installation on Redox image) and clean existing recipe binaries
 - `make cc.recipe` - Reset recipe rule to default (`source`) and clean existing recipe binaries
 - `make c.recipe` (abbreviation of `clean`) - Clean one or multiple recipe binaries, while preserving packages.
+- `make u.recipe` (abbreviation of `unfetch`) - Clean one or multiple recipe source code and binaries, while preserving packages (**please backup or submit your source changes before the execution of this command**)
+- `make u.--all` - Remove all previously downloaded source/binaries and preserve recipe packages
+- `make rt.recipe` (abbreviation of `repo-tree`) - Show the recipe dependencies that will be built, also check what dependencies were built or not
+- `make pt.recipe` (abbreviation of `push-tree`) - Show the package dependencies that will be pushed into the Redox image
+- `make rp.recipe` - A shortcut for `make r.recipe p.recipe`
+- `make rp.--all-binaries` - Install all downloaded recipe packages to Redox image
 - `make cr.recipe` - A shortcut for `make c.recipe r.recipe`
 - `make crp.recipe` - A shortcut for `make c.recipe r.recipe p.recipe`
 - `make cri.recipe` - A shortcut for `make c.recipe r.recipe i.recipe`
-- `make u.recipe` (abbreviation of `unfetch`) - Clean one or multiple recipe source code and binaries, while preserving packages (**please backup or submit your source changes before the execution of this command**).
 - `make uc.recipe` - A shortcut for `make u.recipe c.recipe`
-- `make ucr.recipe` - A shortcut for `make u.recipe c.recipe r.recipe`
+- `make ur.recipe` - A shortcut for `make u.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**)
 - `make ucrp.recipe` - A shortcut for `make u.recipe c.recipe r.recipe p.recipe`
 - `make ucri.recipe` - A shortcut for `make u.recipe c.recipe r.recipe i.recipe`
 - `make ucf.recipe` - A shortcut for `make u.recipe c.recipe f.recipe`
-- `make rt.recipe` (abbreviation of `repo-tree`) - Show the recipe dependencies that will be built, also check what dependencies were built or not
-- `make pt.recipe` (abbreviation of `push-tree`) - Show the package dependencies that will be pushed into the Redox image
+- `make bcr.recipe` - A shortcut for `make bc.recipe r.recipe`
+- `make bcrp.recipe` - A shortcut for `make bc.recipe rp.recipe`
-- `make ur.recipe` - A shortcut for `make u.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).
+- `make scr.recipe` - A shortcut for `make sc.recipe r.recipe`
+- `make scrp.recipe` - A shortcut for `make sc.recipe rp.recipe`
-- `make rp.recipe` - A shortcut for `make r.recipe p.recipe`
+- `make lcrp.recipe` - A shortcut for `make lc.recipe rp.recipe`
-- `make x.--all` - Any recipe target (x) can be run in all previously used recipes (remembered at `cookbook.lock`)
-- `make f.--all-binaries` - Update all previously downloaded pre-built packages when `REPO_BINARY` is enabled
-- `make u.--all` - Remove all previously downloaded source and built binaries, when `REPO_BINARY` is enabled it only clean downloaded sources and preserve pre-built packages
 - `make x.--category` - Run any recipe target (x) in all recipes
 - `make x.--category-directory-name` - Run any recipe target (x) in all recipes of some category directory at `recipes` (like `make u.--category-wip` which clean all recipe sources and binaries from the `wip` directory, for example), if you need to use a sub-category use `--category-directory-name/subdirectory`